rust-lang/rust/README.md

    # Install build tools needed for Rust.
 If you're building a 32-bit compiler,
    # then replace "x86_64" below with "i686".
 If you've already got git, python,
-   # or CMake installed and in PATH you can remove them from this list.
+   # or CMake installed, and in PATH, you can remove them from this list.
 Note
    # that it is important that you do **not** use the 'python2', 'cmake' and 'ninja'
    # packages from the 'msys2' subsystem.
 The build has historically been known
    # to fail with these packages.